baltimoreheritage/civil-rights-heritage/_pages/housing.md

 In 1909, Colonel C. Baker Clotworthy, commander of the Fifth Regiment, wrote to the _Sun_ advocating for the extension of Howard Street north of the Richmond Market as a way of demolishing black households:

 > I would be deeply interested in this improvement because it means so much more than simply tearing down some houses and opening a street.
 Everyone in the city is familiar with the steady decrease which has taken place in the value of property in this neighborhood for the last 20 years.
 > All about Richmond Market, and extending north, there are hundreds of undesirable houses and, in many cases, huts.
 This sore is spreading rapidly.
 A great many negroes, not of the best class,  gradually tenant the houses on the edge of this district and immediately the white people move from the block invaded.
-If this continues no one knows where it will stop.
+If this continues no one knows where it will stop.[@_favors_1909]

 ## 1910: West Segregation Ordinance

+In response to the attempt by George W. F. McMechen to move into 1834 McCulloh Street <!-- TODO: This may be incorrect – Power mentioned something about McMechen actually acting as an agent for someone else in this transaction – maybe his law partner? --> in the early summer of 1910, Baltimore moved to establish a formal segregation ordinance which forbid black residents from moving to designated "white blocks" and white residents from moving to designated "colored blocks."[@power_apartheid_1983, 298]

-On September 9, 1910, the _Sun_ reported on "NEGRO HOMES STONED: Windows And Vestibules Damaged On McCulloh Street WHITE RESIDENTS WORRIED Third Family Of Negroes Now Moving Into No. 1804 Causes Neighbors To Fear For Their Property" —
+Violent white reaction against attempts by black residents to move onto the 1800 block of McCulloh Street continued on September 9, 1910, when the _Sun_ reported on "NEGRO HOMES STONED: Windows And Vestibules Damaged On McCulloh Street WHITE RESIDENTS WORRIED Third Family Of Negroes Now Moving Into No. 1804 Causes Neighbors To Fear For Their Property", writing:

-> "I expect to live here permanently," yesterday declared William B. Hamer, the negro who created a stir among his white neighbors on Wednesday when he moved into the house at 1802 McCulloh street.
+> "I expect to live here permanently," yesterday declared William B. Hamer, the negro who created a stir among his white neighbors on Wednesday when he moved into the house at 1802 McCulloh street.[@_negro_1910]

-The relationship between racial transition and racial segregation is clear beginning in 1910 when Baltimore became the first city in the United States to enact a law requiring racial segregation.
-In response to the attempt by George W. F. McMechen to move onto the 1800 block of McCulloh Street in 1910, Baltimore established a formal segregation ordinance which forbid black residents from moving to designated "white blocks" and white residents from moving to designated "colored blocks."
+On September 26, the _Sun_ chronicles further attacks on two houses occupied by African American families at 1324 Mosher Street and 828 N. Stricker Street.[@_negro_1913-3]

 On December 20, 1910, Baltimore Mayor John Barry Mahool signed into law the West Segregation Ordinance, named for sponsor Council Samuel L. West, which identified each block in the city according to the racial identity of the majority of each block’s residents in 1910.
 While the West Segregation Ordinance was soon overturned as unconstitutional, its passage and the multiple subsequent attempts to enact a municipal law to enforce racial segregation reflected the deep resistance of white Baltimore residents to racial integration.
-As a consequence, the area of Old West Baltimore, including the neighborhoods of Harlem Park, Sandtown-Winchester, and Upton, became a predominantly African American community and together with a segregated area in East Baltimore some of the only areas open to African American residents. [@power_apartheid_1983]
+As a consequence, the area of Old West Baltimore, including the neighborhoods of Harlem Park, Sandtown-Winchester, and Upton, became a predominantly African American community and together with a segregated area in East Baltimore some of the only areas open to African American residents.[@power_apartheid_1983]

 ## 1917: Mayor Preston creates new committee on housing conditions for African Americans

-On February 27, 1917, Mayor Preston organized a committee as the _Sun_ reported under the headline – TO PLAN NEGRO HOUSING: Mayor Names Committee To Consider Baltimore's Problem Of Health Conditions –
+On February 27, 1917, Mayor Preston organized a committee as a _Sun_ report headlined "TO PLAN NEGRO HOUSING: Mayor Names Committee To Consider Baltimore's Problem Of Health Conditions" noted:

-> Mayor Preston took another step yesterday in the movement to provide better housing and living conditions for the 90,000 negroes in Baltimore by appointing the committee authorized at the City Hall conference last Friday to study the problem and recommend a plan looking to its solution.
-He named...
+> Mayor Preston took another step yesterday in the movement to provide better housing and living conditions for the 90,000 negroes in Baltimore by appointing the committee authorized at the City Hall conference last Friday to study the problem and recommend a plan looking to its solution.[@_plan_1917]

 On March 26, 1917, the _Sun_ reported:

-> NEW CITY LOAN INDORSED: Improvements Declared To Mean Much For Baltimore's Future DR. WELCH SEES BIG BENEFITS Says Solution Of Negro Housing Problem Alone Would Be Inestimable Public Service / A solution of the problem of better housing for Baltimore's 90,000 negroes will be offered to the voters of Baltimore in November when they will to asked to approve a bond issue of $3,000.000 which will serve a four-fold purpose without cost to the taxpayers.
+> NEW CITY LOAN INDORSED: Improvements Declared To Mean Much For Baltimore's Future DR. WELCH SEES BIG BENEFITS Says Solution Of Negro Housing Problem Alone Would Be Inestimable Public Service / A solution of the problem of better housing for Baltimore's 90,000 negroes will be offered to the voters of Baltimore in November when they will to asked to approve a bond issue of $3,000.000 which will serve a four-fold purpose without cost to the taxpayers.[@_new_1917]

 On June 18, 1919, the _Sun_ reported that little had been done, writing:

-> PARK BOARD IS WILLING: Ready To Provide Breathing Place In Congested Negro Area CANNOT GO AHEAD, HOWEVER And Project Apparently Is Halted Unless Mayor Recognizes Preston Commission Of 1917 / All that the Park Board is waiting -for the to create a big breathing space in Congested negro districts of Baltimore is for somebody to take; the initiative. …"
+> PARK BOARD IS WILLING: Ready To Provide Breathing Place In Congested Negro Area CANNOT GO AHEAD, HOWEVER And Project Apparently Is Halted Unless Mayor Recognizes Preston Commission Of 1917 / All that the Park Board is waiting -for the to create a big breathing space in Congested negro districts of Baltimore is for somebody to take; the initiative. …"[@_park_1919]

 ## 1924: Racial covenants in West Baltimore